Evans-Mercy/capstone-1/src/main/java/com/pluralsight/README.md

 # Accounting Ledger App

 - **This app is for tracking your deposits and payments with ease...**
-- Brought to you by pluralsight -please sponsor me :)
+- Brought to you by the good folks at jetBrains -please sponsor me :)

 ### Author - Mercy Evans
 This project stressed me out, but I learned a lot and had fun building it from scratch!